Rocky-Mountain-Mutual-Aid-Network/rmman.org/README.md

 This project uses [Bulma CSS Framework](https://bulma.io/documentation) to add structure and style.
 Please review the documentation and understand how columns, sections, layout, and buttons work.

+## Permalinks

+You can configure a page's permalink by added `permalink: /link/you/want/` to the front matter.
+Be aware!
+You'll want to add a trailing slash due to GitHub page's link handling quirks.

 ## Social data (Open Graph)

 When sharing a page we can set the image, title, and description that shows up on social media.